How to grow chards

 The green color of the flowers blends with the rest of the plant.
 It is during its second year when the plant ceases to invest resources in the leaves that are dry and devotes its energies to the production of flowers, fruits (shaped as “nutlets”), and roots which expand by accumulating energy if well never reach the size of beets.

-Although most of the greens are grown for consumption of their leaves, many people feel that they are also decorative and garden plants can be used to form borders, especially the varieties with colored leaves.
+Although most of chards are mainly grown for consumption of their leaves, many people feel that they are also decorative and garden plants can be used to form borders, especially the varieties with colored leaves.

 Chard.
 Irrigation and moisture.

 Chard is a plant that needs high humidity, especially when plants are young during this period should not ever dry land.
 With older plants can withstand drought but relatively always prefer to have soil moisture.

 Although chard prefers generous watering, the ground should not be flooded as this could produce many diseases.

 The chard prefers mild climates but can live in any climate, if it not falls below -5 º C or is higher than 33 º C. The ideal temperature for production is between 15 and 18 º C, although they grow in places with climates between -1 º C and 33 º C. The production is highest when the weather is cool, but it can hold and produce on locations or hot climates.